stevewm/homelab/kubernetes/mini/README.md

 ## bootstrapping

-run `bootstrap.sh` in the cluster's root directory to bootstrap the cluster with flux
+Once nodes are up and running with Talos, run `bootstrap.sh` in the cluster's root directory to bootstrap the cluster with flux.